Microchip-MPLAB-Harmony/ethercat/driver/readme.md

 * **Using Library**

     File over EtherCAT (FoE) -
     Architecture – Host/Slave interaction states for firmware update.
-The Dual Bank feature enables a firmware to execute from the NVM and at the same time the program to the flash with a new version of itself.After programming is completed the APP_BankSwitch() application function is used to swap the banks and to reset the device.
+The Dual Bank feature enables a firmware to execute from the NVM and at the same time the program to the flash with a new version of itself.
+After programming is completed the APP_BankSwitch() application function is used to swap the banks and to reset the device.

     ![library usage](docs/images/Firmware_upgrade.png)